Do you want to use WordPress to manage your files and documents?

 Then, type in the new URL and click ‘OK.’

-Customizing and Creating Your Own Workflow States
+Step 3: Create Your Own Workflow States for Documents

-Workflow states make it easy to see whether a document is an initial draft, in progress, or some other state.
+As you have seen in the previous step, workflow states make it easy to see whether a document is an initial draft, in progress, or some other state.
 Similar to how you save blog posts as drafts or published, states can improve the editorial workflow.

 To change the workflow states, go to Documents » Workflow States.
 If you want to customize an existing state, then just hover over it and click on the ‘Edit’ button.